0x67757300/uHTTP/README.md

 ### API Reference

-Personally, I recommend that you just read the source code.
+An auto-generated reference can be found [here](https://0x67757300.github.io/uHTTP/uhttp.html).

-However, an auto-generated reference can be found [here](https://0x67757300.github.io/uHTTP/uhttp.html).
+Also, consider reading the source code, it should take all of 5 minutes.

 ### Tutorial

-Coming soon...
+_Coming soon..._